google/cadvisor/README.md

 - Number of schedulable logical CPU cores
 - Memory capacity (in bytes)

-The actual object is the marshalled JSON of the `MachineInfo` struct found in `cadvisor/info/machine.go`
+The actual object is the marshalled JSON of the `MachineInfo` struct found in [cadvisor/info/machine.go](cadvisor/info/machine.go)

+## Roadmap

+cAdvisor aims to improve the resource usage and performance characteristics of running containers.
+Today, we gather and expose this information to users.
+In our roadmap:
+- Advise on the performance of a container (e.g.: when it is being negatively affected by another, when it is not receiving the resources it requires, etc)
+- Auto-tune the performance of the container based on previous advise.
+- Provide usage prediction to cluster schedulers and orchestration layers.

+## Community

+Contributions, questions, and comments are all welcomed and encouraged! cAdvisor developers hand out in [#google-containers](http://webchat.freenode.net/?channels=google-containers) room on freenode.net.
+We also have the [google-containers Google Groups mailing list](https://groups.google.com/forum/#!forum/google-containers).